Skip to main content

 Boskednan Stone Circle

 Boskednan Stone Circle Boskednan Stone Circle is a partially restored prehistoric stone circle near Boskednan, Cornwall.
 The monument is traditionally known as the Nine Maidens or Nine Stones of Boskednan and not to be confused with the Nine Maidens in Devon.
 It is thought that the original structure may have contained as many as 22 upright stones.
-Circle The Boskednan Stone Circle is made up of eleven stones with a width of 23 metres (only the large stones are measured).
+Description The Boskednan Stone Circle is made up of eleven stones with a width of 23 metres (only the large stones are measured).
 One stone is angled towards the southeast, and one stone is a single stone.
 A measurement at the angled stone gives an angle of 15° and at right angles, the single stone is at 75°, which gives a centre point for the circle.
-If the stones are measured from the centre, then the following angles are produced, the stones that produced the centre are in brackets.
-There are three different rows, (1) as all stone angles (2) as all differences in degrees (3) as stones in each defined segment in degrees, which there are 3,3,2
+Measurements If the stones are measured from the centre, then the following angles are produced, the stones that produced the centre are in brackets.
+There are three different rows, (1) as all stone angles (2) as all differences in degrees (3) as stones in each defined segment in degrees, w

 Lanyon Quoit